spizeck/Sea-Saba-Knowledge-Base/docs/DiveOperations/DiveBriefingOverview.md

 - **Guided Dive Protocol:** The tour begins only when all divers are assembled with the guide.
 - **Air Consumption-Based Tours:** Adapt the tour to match divers' air consumption rates.
 - **Dive Computer Usage:** Make sure everyone understands how to use their dive computer.
 Provide guidance for rental units if necessary.
-- **Compliance with Safety Stops:** Failure to comply with mandatory safety stops will result in a no-dive penalty for at least 24 hours.
+- **Compliance with Deco Stops:** Failure to comply with mandatory stops will result in a no-dive penalty for at least 24 hours.
 - **Handling Accidental Decompression:** Requires a 2-hour surface interval, possibly affecting subsequent dive plans.
 - **Cancellation and Rescheduling Policy:** Dives cancelled by the diver (due to deco, feeling unwell, etc.) are not refundable or exchangeable, though rescheduling may be possible at the company's discretion.
 - **Surface Interval Timing:** Schedule surface intervals strategically to maintain the dive day's flow without rushing the pre-dive briefing.